Welcome to Literary Rambles! While you’re rambling around and exploring the site enter for a chance to win:

-Agent Spotlight: Joanna Stampfel-Volpe
+Agent Spotlight: Joanna Volpe

-Status: Currently CLOSED to submissions.
+Status: Open to submissions.

 joannavolpeAbout: “Joanna Volpe has been a bookseller at Barnes & Noble, an editorial assistant with independent publisher Blue Martin Publications, an assistant and junior agent at FinePrint Literary Management and a full-time agent with Nancy Coffey Literary & Media Representation, all before starting her own company: New Leaf Literary & Media, Inc. She has worked on a number of exciting projects, including Kody Keplinger’s The DUFF, Leigh Bardugo’s Shadow & Bone, Veronica Roth’s Divergent trilogy, Sandy Williams’ Shadow Reader series, Shelby Bach’s Ever Afters: Of Giants and Ice, and Sarah Frances Hardy’s picture book, Puzzled by Pink.
 For a full list of the New Leaf projects, go here.
 What she is most excited for right now is working with her amazing team at New Leaf.
 The company is off to a strong start, and they are looking to sign on more wonderful talent!”
-(Link)
+(Link defunct)

 About the Agency: